ncoghlan/pulpdist/doc/cli.rst

 to run against the named repository.
 It may be supplied multiple times to run a command against multiple repositories.

+The ``--remote-tree`` option accepts remote tree identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a particular remote tree.
+It may be supplied multiple times to run a command against mirrors of multiple trees.

 The ``--remote-source`` option accepts remote source identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a tree from that remote source.
 It may be